sailorfe/nick-cave-lyrics/README.md

 # Nick Cave lyric scraper

 Kind of foolish to start this a week before *Wild God*, but here I am.
-I realize the main feature of this tempalte is `scraper.py` that uses Genius' API, but as far as I'm concern, Genius is a secondary source when Nick Cave publishes all NC&TBS and Grinderman straight to his website (beloved old man blgoger).
+I realize the main feature of this tempalte is `scraper.py` that uses Genius' API, but as far as I'm concern, Genius is a secondary source when Nick Cave publishes all NC&TBS and Grinderman straight to his website (old man blogger 🖤).
 I'm basically doing this by hand:

 ```python
 ARTIST_ID = 1177